nyawoi/BattleRoyale/README.md

 - Zombies are disabled
 - In-game player names and icons are disabled
 - Weapons and players are no longer visible on the map
+- Adds unreleased weapons to the loot pool

 ### Other Changes